Sixzero/EasyContext.jl/README.md

 # EasyContext.jl

+EVERYTHING is refactored...
+Docs is lacking behind!
+Literally everything is changed... so you can check the AISH.jl for example.

 EasyContext.jl is a Julia package that enhances the context-aware capabilities of AI-powered applications.
 It provides tools for efficient document indexing, embedding, and retrieval, making it easier to build robust Retrieval-Augmented Generation (RAG) systems.

 ## Features